Selvam-DG/Machine_Learning_Techniques/Decision_Tree_and_Random_Forest/README.md

 4. Rule can help to create a business strategy

 - Outlier and feature scaling is not required in Decision tree
-- regression - we dont need to check the imbalance dataset
+- regression - we don't need to check the imbalance dataset

 ### Preventing Overfitting:
 - By setting constraints on

+# Random Forest
+- Random Forest algorithm is a multiple decision tree algorithm

+### OOB Error rate